Ascites (Fluid Accumulation in the Abdominal Cavity, Abdominal Dropsy) in Dogs

 To diagnose ascitesAscites refers to the accumulation of free fluid in the abdominal cavity, which can lead to visible abdominal distension.
 It can be caused by various diseases, including liver disease, cancer, or heart failure. in a dog, the veterinarian will first perform a thorough clinical examination.
 This includes palpating the abdomenThe abdomen, also known as the abdominal cavity, is the part of the body located between the rib cage and the pelvis.
 It houses several important organs, including the stomach, liver, kidneys, intestines, and spleen. to assess the size and consistency of the swelling, as well as listening to heart and respiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. sounds.

-An analysis of the abdominalThe term "abdominal" refers to anything that concerns the belly or the abdomen.
-It is an adjectival expression used to describe the location, symptoms, or conditions that occur in the abdominal area. fluid obtained by puncture can also provide valuable information.
-The fluid is examined for cell count, protein content, and possible infectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
+Analysis of the abdominalThe term "abdominal" refers to anything that concerns the belly or the abdomen.
+It is an adjectival expression used to describe the location, symptoms, or conditions that occur in the abdominal area. fluid, obtained through puncture, can also provide valuable information.
+The fluid is examined for cell count, proteinProteins are large molecules made up of amino acids and play an essential role in almost all biological processes.
+They are necessary for building body tissue, the function of the immune system, and as enzymes for metabolic reactions. content, and possible infectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
 It also refers to diseases caused by such pathogens. agents.

 Therapy

-The treatment of ascitesAscites refers to the accumulation of free fluid in the abdominal cavity, which can lead to visible abdominal distension.
+Treatment of ascitesAscites refers to the accumulation of free fluid in the abdominal cavity, which can lead to visible abdominal distension.
 It can be caused by various diseases, including liver disease, cancer, or heart failure. depends on the underlying cause.
 In some cases, diureticSee diuretics. therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. can be used to reduce excess fluid in the body.
 DiureticsDiuretics are medications that increase urine production in the kidneys to rid the body of excess salt and water.
-They are often used to treat high blood pressure, heart failure, and certain types of edema. help to increase urine production and thus drain excess fluid from the body.
+They are often used to treat high blood pressure, heart failure, and certain types of edema. help increase urine production and thus eliminate excess fluid from the body.

 If a tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. is the cause, surgical removal or chemotherapyChemotherapy refers to the treatment of diseases, especially cancer, with chemical substances or drugs.
 It aims to kill cancer cells or prevent their growth, but can also affect healthy cells. may be considered, depending on the location and stage of the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions..